 Over to 571 Roosevelt to visit this fine box.

-571 Roosevelt
+571 Roosevelt Ave

 664 Highland Ave

 A vintage window with mullions serves as the front of this box on Rowanwood Ave making it easier to peruse the selection before without exposing the books to the elements.
-Very handy in inclement weather!
+Very handy during inclement weather!

 569 Rowanwood Ave